Sustainable Enterprise Executive Education & Development (SEED)

 Graham Sinclair, ‘04 MBA

-Sinclair [@esgarchitect] runs an ESG advisory boutique designing sustainable investment theses.
-Global client engagements include AIG Global Investors Group, the UN Environment Programme for the Principles for Responsible Investment, the Gates Foundation, International Finance Corporation, Istanbul Stock Exchange, the China Africa Development Fund, and The John Templeton Foundation.
-Sinclair has professional certifications in investment and sustainability and was selected to the inaugural cohort of the WWF One Planet Leaders Programme in Switzerland.
+Sinclair [@esgarchitect] is senior responsible investment strategist at Parametric.
+Previously he ran an ESG advisory boutique designing sustainable investment theses at the intersection of investment, strategy and sustainability.
+Client engagements in the global institutional investment ecosystem included AIG Global Investors Group, the UN Environment Programme for the Principles for Responsible Investment, the Gates Foundation, International Finance Corporation, Istanbul Stock Exchange, the China Africa Development Fund, and The John Templeton Foundation.
+Sinclair has professional certifications in investment and sustainability, teaches at Harvard Extension School and hosts the ESG and Coffee podcast.

 Dave Stangis, MBA, MS